linera-io/linera-protocol/examples/fungible/README.md

 chain where the operation is executed, while `Claim` sends a message from the current chain to another chain in order to transfer tokens from that remote chain.

-Tokens can be transferred from an account to different destinations, such as transfering to:
+Tokens can be transferred from an account to different destinations, such as:

-- other accounts on the same chain
+- other accounts on the same chain,
-- the same account on another chain
+- the same account on another chain,
-- other accounts on other chains
+- other accounts on other chains,
-- sessions so that other applications can use some tokens
+- sessions so that other applications can use some tokens.

 # Usage